-The reporting obligations of the Compliance function are the responsibility of the Compliance Officer and the Compliance contact persons and incorporate the regular reporting and the adhoc reporting; the Compliance Officer sends a written report (Compliance annual report) to the Board of Directors once a year.
+The reporting obligations of the Compliance function are the responsibility of the Compliance Officer as well as the compliance contact persons and incorporate the regular reporting and the ad-hoc reporting.
+The Compliance Officer sends a written report (Compliance annual report) to the Board of Directors once a year.
 In addition, the Compliance Officer reports to the Board of Directors immediately on important compliance issues (ad-hoc Compliance Report).

 The reporting by the Compliance contact persons is done in the course of the risk management process.
 In addition, the Compliance contact persons report to the Compliance Officer on a quarterly basis on the compliance risks, compliance measures and the other compliance topics that relate to their area of responsibility.
 The results are incorporated into the annual report of the Compliance Officer.
-Important compliance topics are to be reported to the Compliance Officer officer immediately.
+Important compliance topics are to be reported to the Compliance Officer immediately.